End-to-End Differentiable Learning of a Single Functional for DFT and Linear-Response TDDFT: Theory and Method

-Gradients of any scalar objective that depends on the SCF solution are obtained by implicit differentiation of Eq.~(\ref{eq:scf_root_main}), which reduces the backward pass to solving an adjoint linear system involving the Jacobian of $g$; this avoids unrolling and keeps the memory cost independent of the number of SCF iterations.
-Full derivations and numerical details are provided in the Supplemental Material.
-Another issue arises in the evaluation of gradients of the eigendecomposition in the presence of (near-)degenerate eigenvalues, which is prevalent in solving the KS equation and the Casida equation.
-The main difficulty is to circumvent terms of the form $\frac{1}{\Delta_{PQ}}$, where $\Delta_{PQ}$ denotes the gap between two eigenvalues $P$ and $Q$. \cite{https://doi.org/10.1002/qua.560160825} To regularize this expression when $\Delta_{PQ}$ is very small, we replace it with $\frac{\Delta_{PQ}}{\Delta_{PQ}^2 + \epsilon}$, where $\epsilon$ is a small perturbative parameter that is set to $10^{-12}$ in this work.
+Gradients of any scalar objective that depend on the SCF solution are then obtained by implicit differentiation of Eq.~(\ref{eq:scf_root}), which reduces the backward pass to the solution of an adjoint linear system involving the Jacobian of $g$.
+Only Jacobian–vector and vector–Jacobian products of the one-step map $\mathcal{S}_{\vct{\theta}}$ are required, so the memory cost is independent of the number of forward SCF iterations.